nealalan/EC2_Ubuntu_LEMP/README.md

 ## Virtual Private Cloud (VPC)
 - A VPC is an isolated portion of the AWS cloud populated by AWS objects, such as Amazon EC2 instances.
 - You can read here about using [AWS best practices](https://aws.amazon.com/answers/networking/aws-single-vpc-design/)
-- Later, when we create a server as an EC2 instance, it will automatically create your:
-	- VPC,
+- Some things will need to be created in order to launch our instance:
+	- VPC : I recommend using the [Start VPC Wizzard](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#), this will create a lot of what you need!
+		- The VPC CIDR Address is somewhat important.
+Read my next section.
 		- Route Table,
 		- Internet Gateway,
 		- Network ACL,
 		- Security Group,
 		- Public Subnet,
 		- Network Interface
 - This is a lot to digest, but it's important to understand what is being created and how everything relates.

 ## VPC CIDR Address
 - The IP addresses used within your cloud is part of a dedicated range of IP addresses.
 Whenever you connect to a WIFI connection, you'll likely have an IP address that begins with 192.168 or 172.
 These are ranges in [private network](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces) ranges.